-H4301 ADVANCED PLACEMENT U.S. GOVERNMENT AND POLITICS H4301 ADVANCED PLACEMENT GRADES 11-12 1 CREDIT
+H4301 ADVANCED PLACEMENT U.S. GOVERNMENT AND POLITICS ADVANCED PLACEMENT GRADES 11-12 1 CREDIT

 This course is designed for qualified students with an avid interest in leadership, law, politics, political theory, and government.
 The curriculum will intensively investigate the following topics: The Constitutional foundation of government; the institutions of the federal government (Presidency, Congress, Supreme Court); political beliefs and behaviors; political parties, campaigns and elections; interest groups, the mass media; civil rights and civil liberties; and public policy.
+Students will be expected to take the Advanced Placement United States Government and Politics Examination in May.